 You just need to leave the compost and other materials on the soil.
 Don’t dig them in.
 Bacteria and fungi will do the rest.
 For long periods, seaweeds have been used by family farms to fertilize potato fields.
 If you live a few miles from the coast, then consider using seaweed.

 You also need to test the soil for various potato nutrients.
-In case you were wondering about everything related to fertilizing your potatoes, we wanted to share this detailed article written by Stephanie Suesan Smith from Living Boosts.
 Consider adding potato fertilizer at different stages.
 A rule of thumb for bountiful potato harvest is to have Nitrogen in the ratio of N-P-K 34-0-0 in the first two months of growing potatoes.

 Amend Soil pH